 - CO₂ (carbon dioxide), featuring two double bonds (O=C=O).

-Pi bonds restrict rotation due to the overlapping p orbitals, leading to fixed geometries in molecules like ethylene (C₂H₄) And that's really what it comes down to..
+Pi bonds restrict rotation due to the overlapping p orbitals, leading to fixed geometries in molecules like ethylene (C₂H₄) That's the whole idea..

 Formation of Sigma and Pi Bonds

 Sigma bonds form first during bond creation because they involve the most effective orbital overlap.
-Even so, their atomic orbitals overlap head-on to form a sigma bond.
-Practically speaking, for instance, when two carbon atoms approach each other:
+To give you an idea, when two carbon atoms approach each other:

 This sequential bonding explains why double and triple bonds are stronger overall but less flexible than single bonds.
 The presence of pi bonds also makes molecules more reactive, as these bonds are easier to break in chemical reactions.